Alex Tech banishes Techneck!

 ‘Tech Neck’ is becoming an ‘epidemic’.
 People are unaware of the problems they can be storing up as a result of constantly staring at smartphones, ipads and the like.
 This informative article highlights the importance of looking after your neck.

-Children can also benefit from taking Alexander classes as soon as possible so they can learn how to look after their necks and avoid problems in the future.
+Children can also benefit from taking Alexander classes as soon as possible so they can learn how to look after their bodies during periods in front of their online devices and avoid problems in the future.
 This article highlights the difficulties young people are facing on a daily basis as they engage in an increasingly technological world.

 Read Sameena’s story; one of my pupils who recovered from constant neck pain.
 She says: